 Florida Golf Schools

 Golf lessons are important if you want to actually be a successful golfer and play a great game.
-For the most part, golf is not intuitive.
-You have to train yourself and your body to do things that do not come natural, and without someone there to correct mistakes and give guidance, you will develop bad habits.
+For the most part, golf for beginners is not intuitive.
+You must train yourself and your body to do things that do not come naturally, and without someone there to correct mistakes and give guidance, you will develop bad habits.

-There are more than a few golf schools in Florida to choose from that come highly recommended.
-Choose from the following South Florida golf schools, all conveniently located at Deer Creek Golf Club:
+There are more than a few golf schools in Florida to choose from that teach you how to golf properly.
+The following South Florida golf schools are all conveniently located at or near Deer Creek Golf Club:

 - Roland Stafford Golf School